If you're a job seeker in today's market, chances are pretty good that you've been asked to do a video interview.

-In the last section, we established that video interview platforms are essentially acting as an Applicant Tracking System with the added visual component of body language.
+In the last section, we established that video interview platforms are essentially acting as a filtering system with the added visual component of body language.

 HireVue will then select questions to create an interview model that will give the recruiters the best information based on the parameters they set.